An article based on Connecticut law, by Chester Fairlie, Attorney

 In addition to seeking compensation for the harms that were done, there are other ways civil litigation can be helpful to recovery.
 The person bringing a claim may feel a sense of empowerment by using the legal system to prove the claim against an abuser.
 Bringing a claim can also develop a sense of closure by showing that the abuser did in fact cause the harms which have troubled the abused person's life.

-There are several elements that can contribute to a successful civil claim in Connecticut.
+There are several elements that can contribute to a successful civil claim.
 The elements include the evidence to prove the occurrence of the sexual abuse, evidence to prove the emotional and psychological harms that were caused, and assets available to an abuser from which the judgment of the Court could be collected.

 In some cases there is evidence which can support a client's memory of the abuse.
 In my practice, I have investigated cases in which a brother, sister, or friend was abused at the same time, or in which another young person accidentally discovered the things that were happening.
 In one case, a brother opened a barn door and saw what was happening to his younger sister.
 Fifteen years late he became in important witness on her behalf.
 Other evidence could also include confessions of the abuser who may have talked to other family members or to other adults.
 Sometimes the abuser might feel safe after the time for criminal prosecution has passed and they might talk of what happened.
 That type of testimony can be used to support a civil claim.